sensel/morph-docs/docs/app.md

 #### QWERTY (+ AZERTY and DVORAK) Overlay
 ![Sensel Morph Keyboard Overlay editor](img/morphapp_editqwerty.jpg)

 In a way, the mapper for the QWERTY Overlay is very similar to the music editors.
 However, instead of modifying MIDI notes, you are modifying the key event codes from each stroke.
-A list of keyboard codes can be found at [this link.](https://en.wikipedia.org/wiki/ASCII#Code_chart)
+A list of keyboard codes can be found at [this link.](http://www.usb.org/developers/hidpage/Hut1_12v2.pdf)

 ##### Set Keyboard Layout
 The Morph will detect the Overlay attached to the device, but you will need to change the desired layout for each computer or smartphone.

+If you want to do this automatically, simply load the keyboard overlay map in the Sensel App, select **Revert to Original** in the top menu, and then **Send Map to Morph**.
+This will adjust for Windows and Mac automatically.

-Following are some external links to guides (and opinions) on changing your keyboard layout for different operating systems:
+If you want to do it yourself, here are some external links to guides (and opinions) on changing your keyboard layout for different operating systems:

 * [Windows 10](http://www.windowscentral.com/how-change-your-keyboard-layout-windows-10)
 * [macOS](http://atmac.org/dvorak-keyboard-layouts-easier-on-the-fingers)